wlerin/feralfilehosting/Feral Wiki/SSH/Bitvise - SSH - Private Keys - SSH tunnels - FTP to SFTP Bridge/readme.md

 If you are asked to save the HOSTs Key say yes and check and box that says to remember/always do this.

-This guide assumes you have created a private key according to this** Guide :** [Setting up Public Key Authentication for Password-less Login](https://www.feralhosting.com/faq/view?question=13)
+This guide assumes you have created a private key according to this FAQ: [Setting up Public Key Authentication for Password-less Login](https://www.feralhosting.com/faq/view?question=13)

 ### Topics covered:

-**Connecting Via SSH using the default password and using private key files.**
+- Connecting Via SSH using the default password and using private key files.
 - Creating SSH tunnels.
-- Creating a FTP to SFTP Bridge to mount your slot as a local file system with Netdrive
+- Creating a FTP to SFTP Bridge

 ### INFORMATION